-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control . . ., and the individual acted responsibly under the circumstances;

-(c) the individual has received, or is receiving financial counseling for the problem from a legitimate and credible source, such as non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control . . ., and the individual acted responsibly under the circumstances; - (c) the individual has received, or is receiving financial counseling for the problem from a legitimate and credible source, such as non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.

-11 Directive ¶ E3.1.15.
-See ISCR Case No. 02-31154 at 5 (App.
-Bd.
-Sep 22, 2005) (An applicant has the burden of proving a mitigating condition, and the burden of disproving it never shifts to the Government).

-(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;

-(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; and

-Applicant was separated and divorced in 2014.
-Since then, he has been employed earning hourly wages as a dietary aid.
-To some extent, these conditions were beyond his control.
-However, he has not produced relevant and responsive documentation, demonstrating that he acted responsibly under the circumstances.
+Applicant has been employed continuously since 2008.
+He has provided no explanation for his inability or unwillingness to pay his delinquent debts, other than a lack of income.
+He has not established any conditions that were beyond his control.
+Moreover, he has not produced relevant and responsive documentation, demonstrating that he acted responsibly under the circumstances.
 Applicant has not met his burden to provide sufficient evidence to show that his financial problems are under control, and that his debts were incurred under circumstances making them unlikely to recur.
-He claims to have made previous payments to the creditor pursuant to a plan, but produced no substantiating documents beyond the one telephone authorization for a \$250 debit in June 2016, that was attached to his Answer to the SOR.
-The charged-off debts have not been resolved.
+He claims to have made previous payments to the credit-counseling firm in May and June 2015, pursuant to a plan, but produced no substantiating documents.
+The one charged-off debt has not been resolved.
+The seven delinquent debts have not been resolved.
 The mitigating conditions enumerated above do not apply.